Doused in Mud, Soaked in Bleach

 Doused in Mud, Soaked in Bleach is a tribute album to Nirvana's 1989 debut album, Bleach, performed by various artists.
 The album was released by Robotic Empire for Record Store Day on April 16, 2016.
 It also concludes a series Robotic Empire Nirvana tribute albums, which also includes 2014's In Utero, in Tribute, in Entirety (a tribute to In Utero) and Whatever Nevermind (a tribute to Nevermind).

 Song information

 Love Buzz

-Circa Survive vocalist Anthony Green said the band picked "Love Buzz" because it was the first Nirvana song he ever heard and elaborated: "It's simple but hits so hard.
+Circa Survive vocalist Anthony Green the group chose to cover "Love Buzz" because it was the first Nirvana song he ever heard and elaborated: "It's simple but hits so hard.
 I remember listening to it and feeling like 'I could do this' because of how accessible it felt."

 School

-Basement vocalist Andrew Fisher said his band picked "School" because of how simple and heavy yet dynamic it was, and elaborated: "We flirted with the idea of trying to make it 'our own' and change it, but because the song is so simple everything we came up with sounded forced and wrong.
+Basement vocalist Andrew Fisher said his band chose to cover "School" because of how simple and heavy yet dynamic it was, and elaborated: "We flirted with the idea of trying to make it 'our own' and change it, but because the song is so simple everything we came up with sounded forced and wrong.
 Instead we thought we'd try our best to do the song justice and so recorded it live and tried to keep it as true to the original as possible."